-Spring is a time of change, when winter visitors depart and birds return to Wales to nest.
+Spring is a time of change, when winter visiting birds depart and other birds return to Wales to nest.
 Species including swallows, chiffchaffs and house martins can be spotted.
 Birds will be courting a mate and singing a song.
-Then they gather materials for their nests and later the young birds emerge.
+Then they gather materials for their nests and later on the young birds emerge.

 The coast and Welsh Islands

 Our coasts and seas are brimming with life too, with many sightings of dolphins off the coasts of Wales.
-The Wales coastal path is a great way to see nature.
+A walk along the Wales Coast Path is a great way to see nature.

-There are many islands off the coast to explore, with regular boat trips to many.
+There are several islands off the coast to explore with regular boat trips around or to some of these islands.
 Why not visit Skomer Island, where you go on a day trip and can even arrange to stay overnight.
 Trips to the island run from 1 April until 31 October each year.
-The island is home to a wealth of wildlife including kittiwakes and Atlantic grey seals.
+The island is home to a wealth of wildlife including puffins, kittiwakes and Atlantic grey seals.

-Another of the island is Skokholm.
+Another of the islands is Skokholm.
 Skokholm’s rocky cliffs provide a breeding habitat for Guillemots, Puffins and Razorbills.
 Skokholm is an internationally important seabird colony.
-There are approximately 120,000 breeding pairs of manx shearwaters on Skomer and 45,000 on Skokholm – amongst the largest concentration of the species in the world.
+There are approximately 120,000 breeding pairs of Manx Shearwaters on Skomer and 45,000 on Skokholm – amongst the largest concentration of the species in the world.

 Other great places for spotting wildlife are our five Areas of Outstanding Natural Beauty in Wales and our three National Parks.

-There are 74 National Nature Reserves, plus many local Nature Reserves, Wildlife Trust and RSPB Reserves.
+There are 74 National Nature Reserves, plus many local Nature Reserves, Wildlife Trusts and RSPB Reserves.

 You can find a whole variety of species in Wales including ospreys, puffins, grey seals and dolphins.